Just the other day, I overheard a camper say, “Apples are old-fashioned.”

 An apple is the perfect fruit for education.

 - Explain why you think so.

 August and September welcome the fall harvest.
 It’s hard to break tradition.

 I live in a tropical environment.
 I think the fruit symbol for education should fit its environment.

-- Suggest a new fruit to represent school.
+- Suggest a new fruit (or food) to represent school.
 Explain your choice.

 Oranges would make a great school fruit also.
 They’re bright in color.
 They’re sweet too!

 Pineapples would make a great school fruit!
 They’re refreshing and cheerful.

 Apples are a yummy fruit, but I would like pineapples to be the new school fruit.

 I don’t like apples.
 I’d rather see oranges at school.